section

 THE-RED-INFRAPHIL-LAMP

-The oldest Infraphil heat lamps with type
+The oldest Infraphil heat lamps with model

 number 7525 were made of matted